learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 ## Terminate a `while...do...end` Loop Naturally

 Most loops aren't meant to run infinitely.
-There's some condition that they cross, that's captured in the _condition expression_ that tells the `while...do...end` that it's time is over and it's time to return to the **default sequence** which will resume after the `end`.
+There's some condition that they cross, captured in the _condition expression_, that tells the `while...do...end` that its time is over and it's time to return to the **default sequence**.
+Once that happens, Ruby continues executing the code after the while loop's `end`.

 So, somehow we need to create an expression that's true when the `while` begins (so that the code in the `do...end` runs), but that eventually becomes